IshtKumar/Chip-Design-Assignment-by-Isht/README.md

 ##### Author :- Isht Kumar

-This is the compilation of notes provided by Kunal sir and his team for the Advanced Level of the Chip Design Course, Advanced Physical Design using Sky130 and OpenLANE.
+This is the compilation of notes provided by Kunal sir, his team, the IIIT Bangalore team and Sudarshan sir for the Advanced Level of the Chip Design Course, Advanced Physical Design using Sky130 and OpenLANE.
+All the information and the images are provided by Kunal sir and the VSD team, Sudarshan sir and IIIT Bangalore team.
+I thank all of them for the mentoring precious knowledge they provided through online sessions, seminars, and videos.

 ## Table of Content
 1. Inception of open-source EDA, OpenLANE and Sky130PDK